xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/man/en/DocFetcher_Manual.markdown

 **Index updates**: If files in the indexed folders are added, removed or modified, the corresponding indexes have to be updated, otherwise your search results might be out of date.
 Fortunately, updating an index is virtually always much faster than creating it from scratch, since only the changes have to be processed.
 Also, DocFetcher can update its indexes automatically in two ways:

 1. ***DocFetcher itself***: If DocFetcher is running and the *folder watching* for the modified folder is enabled, DocFetcher detects the changes and updates its indexes immediately.
 2. ***DocFetcher daemon***: If DocFetcher isn't running, the changes are recorded by a small daemon program that runs in the background; the affected indexes will then be updated the next time DocFetcher starts.
-(Note: The daemon is currently not available on Mac OS X, unfortunately.)
+(Note: The daemon is currently not available on Mac OS&nbsp;X, unfortunately.)

 Some caveats: If you are using the portable version of DocFetcher and want the daemon to be run, you must install it manually by adding the daemon executable to your operating system's list of startup programs.
 Also, neither DocFetcher nor the daemon can detect changes on network shares.<!-- this line should end with two spaces -->
 So, in those cases where the indexes can't be updated automatically, you'll have to do it yourself: In the `Search Scope` area, select one or more indexes to be updated, then either click on `Update Index` in the `Search Scope` context menu, or press the `F5` key.